 I could hear him galumphing around in the attic.

 the Great Dane galumphed across the floor to greet us

-Origin of GALUMPH
+Origin and Etymology of galumph

-Seen & Heard
+Seen and Heard

 What made you want to look up galumph?
 Please tell us where you read or heard it (including the quote, if possible).